efirvida/pAPI/README.md

 ---

-## 🧩 Addon System
+## 🧩 App System

-pAPI is built around a **composable addon architecture**, where each addon functions like a LEGO® piece—self-contained, reusable, and designed to interlock with others.
+pAPI is built around a **composable app architecture**, where each app functions like a LEGO® piece—self-contained, reusable, and designed to interlock with others.

-These addons can:
+These apps can:

 * Register API routes (`RESTRouter`)
 * Define database models (Beanie or SQLAlchemy)
-* Hook into startup, shutdown processes (`AddonSetupHook`)
+* Hook into startup, shutdown processes (`AppSetupHook`)

 Together, they form a cohesive and scalable API system, enabling you to build robust, modular services by simply connecting or extending the building blocks your application needs.

-Addons are declared in `config.yaml`, allowing clean separation of concerns and easy configuration.
+Apps are declared in `config.yaml`, allowing clean separation of concerns and easy configuration.

 ---